jpaquim/psycle/cpsycle/readme.txt

 programmers to continue psycle.
 It is written in c with c++ parts, in which some plugin and driver apis are written in.
-It replaced MFC from Psycle, can be viewed in different screen resolutions, has a sequencer, unified the instruments and the wave controller Sampulse and Sampler ps1 use and avoids ui dependencies in the audio core.
+It replaced MFC from Psycle, can be viewed in different screen resolutions, has a sequencer, unified the instruments Sampulse and Sampler ps1 use and avoids ui dependencies in the audio core.
 The ui was reduced from mfc to win32 and wrapped behind an own layer.
 A X11 implementation is started but not finished.
 The command line player needs to be finsihed, too.
 Still missing is the full XMSampler reimplementation, XM and IT Songimport and some Mixer options.
 Event Input like Midi and Keyboard are now driver orientated and make it possible to have more than one midi input or other inputs like a a game controller.
 This still needs to be fully worked out, but at least works for the keyboard and midi input.
 Midi sync is not fully working, too.
-Additional to MFC Psycle, the version has a pianoroll, multitracking, track scopes and optional a sequenceview that displays the sequence in a gantt layout.
+Additional the version has a pianoroll, multitracking, track scopes and optional a sequenceview that displays the sequence in a gantt layout.
 Besides english, more language are possible, and a spanish language file was added.
 Many limititation of Psycle are related to the file format.
-Internally the use of fixed arrays were replaced by dynamic structures, but many limitation remain to maintain file compatibility.
+Internally the use of fixed arrays were replaced by dynamic structures, but the limitations remain to maintain file compatibility.
 This needs to be worked out further.

 Structure of the host

-audio           machines, patterns, instruments, sequence, player,
+audio           machines, patterns, instruments, sequence, player, sequencer,
                 song import/export, library load, ...
 host            graphical psycle front end player          textmode psycle front end ui              bridged win32/x11(not finished) calls uitest			a test program for X11 (placeholder, just a few
                 tests)
-audiodrivers	win: asio, mme, mmemidi, directx, wasapi
+audiodrivers	win: asio, mme, directx, wasapi
                 linux: alsa
-eventdrivers
+eventdrivers	mmemidi, dxjoystick

 external libs
 lua             script engine used since psycle 1.10